Forum shopping: Philippines

 Forum shopping is considered a serious offense which can be made by a complainant.
 The law in the Philippines explicitly prohibits the filing of more than one case for the same cause of action in any forum or court of law so that the courts will not be clogged by complaints of people who may file more than one complaint in an effort to gain a favorable decision in any of the numerous cases filed.

 England and Wales

 In England and Welsh law, laws on libel can be considered to be more favourable to the plaintiff than in other jurisdictions, leading to a form of forum shopping sometimes called "defamation shopping" or "libel tourism".

-In The Atlantic Star [1973] QB 364 at 381–382, Lord Denning MR famously stated:
+In The Atlantic Star, Lord Denning MR famously stated: